cksystemsteaching/selfie/README.md

 So, when you turn on a computer, the only thing the machine does is *fetch* an instruction, that is, 32 bits from memory, *decode* the instruction, that is, figure out which instruction it is and what the parameters and arguments are, and finally *execute* the instruction, that is, perform what the instruction tells the machine to do.
 When the machine is done, it fetches the next instruction, as told by the current instruction, decodes it, executes it, and so on.
 That's all there is until you cut power.
 Everything you see on your screen and you hear on your speakers and so on is the result of the machine doing that at probably a few billion instructions per second.
 The only reason why computers have become so important is because they can execute these instructions so fast with little power consumption and have lots of memory to do so.
 However, each individual instruction executed by a computer is incredibly simple.
 Machine instructions are so simple that anyone can understand what they do.

 The challenge is of course how to put them together to make the machine do anything interesting.
 This is usually not done at the level of machine code but in source code which is then translated to machine code, not by hand, but by a computer executing *software tools* like selfie that instruct the machine how to translate source code.
-The tools chapter explains how this works.
-The topic is fascinating because it shows how the meaning of source code can be created through translation to simple machine code which is easy to understand.
+The programming chapter explains how this works.
+The topic is fascinating because it shows how the meaning of source code can be created through translation to simple machine code which is easier to understand properly than source code.

 Machine code is stored in files as a sequence of bytes, just like text, images, video, audio, and so on.
 The big difference is that machine code is *executable*, that is, it can instruct a machine to do something.
 The well-known file extension `.exe` indicates that on Windows machines.
 Selfie generates machine code (without the human-readable assembly) using option `-o` and file extension `.m` as follows: